 Class Action Suit

-A case brought by someone to help him or her and all others who are similarly situated.
+A case brought by someone to help both himself/herself and all others who are similarly situated.

-A federal court authorized by Article III of the Constitution that keeps judges in office during good behavior and prevents their salaries from being reduced.
-They are the Supreme Court (created by the Constitution) and appellate and district courts created by Congress.
+A federal court that keeps judges in office during good behavior and prevents their salaries from being reduced.

 A rule that allows a plaintiff to recover costs from the defendant if the plaintiff wins.

-A method whereby a poor person can have his or her case heard in federal court without charge.
+A method whereby a poor person can have his/her case heard in federal court without charge.

 An examination of the political ideology of a nominated judge.

-An issue the Supreme Court will allow the executive and legislative branches decide.
+An issue the Supreme Court will allow the executive and legislative branches to decide.